Skip to Content

 BAKING POWDER

-Baking powder is also a leavening agent and it’s a mixture of baking soda, cream of tartar, and sometimes cornstarch.
+Baking powder is created by combining baking soda, cream of tartar, and sometimes cornstarch.

 Most baking powder sold is double-acting.
 This means that the leavening occurs in two steps.

-The first time it’s activated is when baking powder gets wet, which is why you cannot prepare some batters ahead of time to bake later.
+The first is when the baking powder gets wet, which is why you cannot prepare some batters ahead of time to bake later.
+The second step is when the baking powder is exposed to heat, which happens when the batter is baked or fried.

 A good rule of thumb is to use around 1 teaspoon of baking powder per 1 cup of flour.